In this section

 Car crashes.
 Water accidents.
 Falls.
 Fire.
 Violence.
 When the worst happens, our Level I pediatric Trauma Center is ready to swiftly respond to a child’s immediate crisis.
 The American College of Surgeons only grants the Level I designation to hospitals that provide the highest quality of care and meet certain criteria.

 Led by a pediatric trauma surgeon, our trauma team includes pediatric physicians, nurses and other staff from the Emergency Department, critical care, operating room and transport team.
 The transport team, which brings more than 1,000 critically ill or injured kids to Children’s Wisconsin by ambulance, helicopter and fixed-wing plane every year, provides ICU-level care before patients even arrive.
 Children’s Wisconsin also has a surgeon on call 24/7 to consult with care providers at other hospitals.

 The trauma medical director, an advanced practice nurse and quality improvement nurse monitor care of every injured patient.
 They discuss all the critical issues with the care team and refer patients to a trauma physician or a trauma committee made up of experts from multiple specialties to ensure the best care.

 Minimizing radiation exposure

 If your child requires imaging tests like X-rays or a CT scan, we make sure that they’re exposed to the smallest amount of radiation possible.
 We have the latest technology and equipment to offer the lowest doses of radiation — three times less than the standard doses at adult hospitals.
 If you want your child treated at Children’s, ask your local hospital to transfer your child before any non-urgent diagnostic care is provided.
 Learn more about our Imaging Department.

 Avoiding the operating room when we can

-We help reduce the cycle of violence through Project Ujima, which focuses on breaking the cycle of violence by reducing the number of repeat victims.
+We also help reduce the cycle of violent crimes through Project Ujima, which supports youth victims of violence who come to Children’s EDTC.